catalyst-network/Community/governance/playbooks/responses/blocked-needs-repro.md

-Thank you for taking the time to report this issue and helping to make Electron better.
+Thank you for taking the time to report this issue and helping to make Catalyst Network better.

 Would it be possible for you to fork [electron-quick-start](https://github.com/electron/electron-quick-start) for a small app that reproduces the issue by itself?